hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 ### `bedtools intersect`

-The [`bedtools intersect`](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) command within bedtools reports the peaks that are overlapping with respect to a given file (the file designated as "a").
-We will use this command to do filtering.
+The [`bedtools intersect`](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) command within bedtools evaluates A (file 1) and finds regions that overlap in B (file 2).
+We will use this command to do the filtering.

 <p align="center">
 <img src="../img/bedtools_intersect.png" width="600">